mammuth/home-assistant-configuration/README.md

 This repository contains most parts of my Home Assistant configuration.

 ### Noteworthy stuff
-- 22 automations in total
+- 37 automations in total
-- Offline Voice Control for everything via DIY Amazon Echo (using HA and snips)
 - FRITZ!Box Guest Wifi Control ([custom_component](https://github.com/mammuth/ha-fritzbox-tools/))
 - Turn coffee machine on when alarm clock rings (using Sleep As Android and a Wifi switch)
 - Turn on bedroom lights 15m before my alarm starts (using Tasker and Sleep As Android)
+- Presence-based vacuum robot cleaning schedule
 - Many light automations (Turn on when arriving home, turn off when leaving, dim when TV is turned on, ...)
 - Enable shuffle mode on spotify ([shell script](https://github.com/mammuth/home-assistant-configuration/blob/master/shell_commands/shuffle_spotify.sh))